Before You Go Abroad

 Who should complete my advisor form?

 BU students should discuss with their school or college to find the appropriate person to complete the Advisor Form.
-Non-BU students should have this form completed by the person at their home institution responsible for approving study abroad transfer credit and should discuss with the study abroad office at their home institution to determine the appropriate advisor.
-Non-BU students should note that there may be a separate summer program approval process at their institutions.
+Students who do not attend BU should have this form completed by the person at their home institution responsible for approving study abroad transfer units and should discuss with the study abroad office at their home institution to determine the appropriate advisor.
+Students who do not attend BU should note that there may be a separate summer program approval process at their institutions.